Accidents at work statistics

 To account for this, standardised incidence rates are calculated and data for these rates are shown in Figures 3 and 4.
-These assume that the relative sizes of economic activities within each national economy are the same as within the EU as a whole.
+Such rates assume that the relative sizes of economic activities within each national economy are the same as within the EU-28 as a whole.
 As such, these standardised incidence rates give a more neutral comparison of the health and safety situation in different countries.
-Standardised incidence rates have a slightly narrower activity coverage than the simple incidence rates, excluding mining and quarrying as well as some service activities (standardised incidence rates cover only the NACE sectors A and C-N, thus excluding sectors B and O-U.
+Note that these standardised incidence rates have a slightly narrower activity coverage than the simple incidence rates, as they exclude the mining and quarrying sector as well as some service activities.
+Standardised incidence rates only cover NACE Sections A and C-N, thus excluding Sections B and O-U.

 Analysis by activity